idenfy/CordovaSDK/README.md

 If project is not successfully compiled or runtime issues occurs, make sure you have followed the steps.
 For better understanding you may check at the sample app in this repository.

-Once you have an [authentication token](https://github.com/idenfy/Documentation/blob/master/pages/GeneratingIdentificationToken.md), you can initialize the idenfy cordova plugin, by calling IdenfySdkPlugin.startIdentification with provided authToken:
+Once you have an [identification token](https://github.com/idenfy/Documentation/blob/master/pages/GeneratingIdentificationToken.md), you can initialize the idenfy cordova plugin, by calling IdenfySdkPlugin.startIdentification with provided authToken:

 ```javascript